Apple wanted to keep Netflix using in-app purchases: Report

-San Francisco: Apple employees were considering giving Netflix special treatment to convince the streaming service to not abandon in-app purchases, internal emails revealed during the Epic Games v.
+San Francisco, May 6 (IANS) Apple employees were considering giving Netflix special treatment to convince the streaming service to not abandon in-app purchases, internal emails revealed during the Epic Games v.
 Apple lawsuit.

 In the run-up to Netflix removing its subscription offering to avoid Apple's fees, a presentation circulated within Apple proposed to advertise Netflix in its retail stores, use a portion of its cut of App Store commission fees to pay for search ads and even bundle Netflix with other Apple services.